kaylezy/zuri-flexbox-grid-layout/README.md

 # zuri-flexbox-grid-layout
-A task on Flex box and grid layout
+A task on Flex box and Grid layout.